beeper/kustomize-plugins/plugins/beeper.com/v1/valuetransformer/README.md

 sources:
   <alias>:
     type: SecretsManager
+    args:
-    path: some/secret
+      name: some/secret
       # AWS keys are optional, default env context is used as the base
       awsRegion: eu-central-1
       awsRoleArn: arn:...
 ```

 ### Terraform state